 Most Linux distributions by default use the unencrypted and unauthenticated Network Time Protocol (NTP) for time synchronization.
 There are two ways to easily solve this problem:

-If decide on using NTS with chronyd, consider using multiple, independent time providers and setting minsources greater than 1.
+If you decide on using NTS with chronyd, consider using multiple, independent time providers and setting minsources

 # Command-line options for chronyd